-Target 75% of all approved non-householder planning applications for reuse of buildings in the countryside to be for employment generating uses, over the plan period Progress towards Target countryside to be for employment generating uses, over the plan period A total of 73 planning applications were received for development outside of the urban boundary during 2012/2013, of which 37 were approved with conditions, six refused and the remainder are still pending or were withdrawn.
+Target 75% of all approved non-householder plannin countryside to be for employment generating • Progress towards Target A total of 73 planning applications were received for development outside of the urban boundary during 2012/2013, of which 37 were approved with conditions, six refused and the remainder are still pending or were withdrawn.
 These applications included new builds, changes of use of existing buildings, extensions and wind turbines.
 Five approvals involved the conversion of existing buildings, of which four created new dwellings/residential space.
 This included the loss of a pub to 2 dwellings.
 Stubbylee Barn in Bacup was approved for the change of use to a vocational learning centre and associated works such as a polytunnel.
 Hence only 20% of all approvals resulted in the re-use for employment generating purposes (i.e. training).
 Although this is significantly below the target, it is anticipated that this figure will increase over the coming years as a result of this in the Core Strategy.
 2011/2012 2012/13 25% 20% Trigger to Implement Contingencies 1.
 Less than 50% approved for employment uses, measured over a rolling 3 year period Trigger Met No but it is looking as though this trigger may well be met next year, given the past two years' performance.
-Contingencies Identify the problem and barriers/causes to assessment(s) Work with Rossendale BC Regeneration/alternative employment generating uses Policy review o development via discussions and/or Regenerate etc and applicants to investigate
+Contingencies Identify the problem and barriers/causes to development via discussions and/or assessment(s) Work with Rossendale BC Regeneration/ Regenerate etc and applicants to investigate alternative employment generating uses Policy review